 Recount director Philip Sicuso and state police first sergeant Brad Stille were present for the pre-recount inspection, as described in the recount commission’s manual.

-Also present for the Monroe County visit were: attorneys for Githins and Hall; staff from the state board of accounts; David Henry, who is Monroe County Democratic Party chair and filer of the recount petition; Dee Owens and Susan Luther, who were observing for Penny Githins; Cory Ray, who was observing on behalf of the state house Democratic Caucus; Matthew Kochever, co-counsel for the state election division; Bradley King, co-director of the bipartisan Indiana election division; Monroe County election supervisor Karen Wheeler; and deputy clerk Tressia Martin, among others.
+Also present for the Monroe County visit were: attorneys for Githens and Hall; staff from the state board of accounts; David Henry, who is Monroe County Democratic Party chair and filer of the recount petition; Dee Owens and Susan Luther, who were observing for Penny Githens; Cory Ray, who was observing on behalf of the state house Democratic Caucus; Matthew Kochever, co-counsel for the state election division; Bradley King, co-director of the bipartisan Indiana election division; Monroe County election supervisor Karen Wheeler; and deputy clerk Tressia Martin, among others.

 According to Kochevar, there will be six teams of two people who perform the manual review of the ballots.

-Responding to a B Square question, Kochevar said the amount that’s been paid for the recount by Githins’s side is $430.
+Responding to a B Square question, Kochevar said the amount that’s been paid for the recount by Githens’s side is $430.
 The breakdown of that amount is $100 for the first 10 of 43 precincts in the recount request—that’s all of them in District 62—plus $10 per precinct for the remaining 33 precincts.